SaskiaJuergens/Unity-AI-tests/README.md

 if you got a error try: pip install mlagents --use-feature-?=2020-resolver

 -Verify if everything was correct installed -> Terminal: mlagents-learn --help

+-to start the game: mlagents-learn --run-id=Test1

+-with a txtdocument (in config ordner) like hier: mlagents-learn config/moveToGoal.yaml --run-id=Test4

+-learning from previous brain-> Terminal: mlagents-learn config/moveToGoal.yaml --initialize-from=MoveToGoal --run-id=MoveToRun

+-visuals the results-> Terminal: tensorboard --logdir results
+	-> it give a localhost number -> google 'localhost6006' for example then their should be the results vidualised while training